capport-wg/7710bis/README.md

    the captive portal operator can attempt to reassure the user that the captive portal is not malicious.

+   Each of the options described in this document is presented to a node using the same protocols used to provision other information critical to the node's successful configuration on a network.
+The security considerations applicable to each of these provisioning mechanisms also apply when the node is attempting to learn the information conveyed in these options.
+In the absence of security measures like RA Guard ([RFC6105], [RFC7113]) or DHCP Shield [RFC7610], an attacker could inject, modify, or block DHCP messages or RAs.

    An attacker with the ability to inject DHCP messages or RAs could include an option from this document to force users to contact an address of his choosing.
-As an attacker with this capability could simply list himself as the default gateway (and so intercept all the victim's traffic); this does not provide them with significantly more capabilities, but because this document removes the need for interception, the attacker may have an easier time performing the attack.
-As the operating systems and application that make use of this information know that they are connecting to a captive-portal device (as opposed to intercepted connections) they can render the page in a sandboxed environment and take other precautions, such as
+As an attacker with this capability could simply list themselves as the default gateway (and so intercept all the victim's traffic); this does not provide them with significantly more capabilities, but because this document removes the need for interception, the attacker may have an easier time performing the attack.

+   However, as the operating systems and application that make use of this information know that they are connecting to a captive-portal device (as opposed to intercepted connections) they can render the page in a sandboxed environment and take other precautions, such as